kostasKar/ArduinoPID/README.md

  The autotuning loop
  - appApplyOutput is user defined and drives the actuator
- - measurement is the current measurement
+ - measurement is a variable carrying the current measurement When finished, a report will be printed to Serial

  ```
  while (!autotuner.isFinished()){